 Business journalism primarily deals with economy-related news stories.
-These stories specialize in telling – business mergers and policies, business scams, market, stocks, economy etc.
+These stories specialize in telling – business mergers and policies, business scams, markets, stocks, the economy, etc.

-The global news section provides foreign news coverage – wars, inter or intrastate disputes, diplomatic relations etc. Media correspondents are posted in various countries to fetch news for their own media organization.
+The global news section provides foreign news coverage – wars, inter or intrastate disputes, diplomatic relations, etc. Media correspondents are posted in various countries to fetch news for their own media organizations.

 Crime journalism solely informs the truth behind criminal activities.
-These journalists cover anything which is of a criminal offence.
+These journalists cover anything that is a criminal offense.

 Lifestyle journalism covers food, fashion, health, travel, music, home decor, beauty etc. These stories have gained people’s interest over the years and are popular.

 Entertainment journalists include news stories of celebrities and events.
-It reports about celebrities, movies, entertainment business, award ceremonies etc.
+It reports on celebrities, movies, entertainment businesses, award ceremonies, etc.

 Sports journalists are assigned to cover news related to sports personalities and events.
 There is a requirement to keep prior knowledge of sports to report stories.

 9. Scientific journalism